webuildsg/webuildsg-android/README.md

 # webuildsg-android - v1.0
 > Android client for android devices with OS 4.0 and above to display the data from [We Build SG](https://webuild.sg/).
-Coming soon to the Play Store!
+Download from the [Google Play Store](https://play.google.com/store/apps/details?id=com.trinitystudio.webuildsg)!

 ![](images/screen-all.png)